JJBR13/Justin-Brown-milestone-project-two/README.md

 ### 2) Addition of more books/ website

 - Add more children stories in this format.
 Creating a website to house all the story games to allow multiple options.

+### 3) Read the stroy out load

+- Create a text to speach reader that reads the narrations to the user.
+Also maybe has a control pannel that allows the user to pause the reader and select the speed in which the narration is read at.

 ## Languages Used